 Abstract

 Dr. John Murray Last, MB BS, MD, is an Emeritus Professor at the University of Ottawa.
-Being born in 1926 in Australia, and having studied/worked there, in addition to England, the United States, and Canada, Dr. Last has developed substantial knowledge surrounding healthcare around the world.
-Dr. Last is a scientist, a teacher, a successful author and a public health scholar.
+Having been born in 1926 in Australia, and having studied and worked in Australia, England, the United States, and Canada, Dr. Last has developed tremendous knowledge surrounding healthcare around the world.
+Dr. Last is a scientist, teacher, successful author, and a public health scholar.
 His books are now used in schools of public health worldwide.
 In addition to having developed the “iceberg concept”, he has also served as a leader in the development of ethical standards for epidemiology and public health.
-Recently, in 2012, Dr. Last was admitted as an Officer of the Order of Canada to honor his contribution to the public health sciences.
+In 2012, Dr. Last was admitted as an Officer of the Order of Canada to honour his contribution to the public health sciences.

 Tell us a bit about yourself: your career path, background in healthcare, your former clinical and research interests, as well as what inspired you to pursue a career in public health.

 When I completed my medical education at the University of Adelaide in 1949, I did not have a clue as to what I wanted to do at that time.
 But when I was in Australia and doing general practice for 5 years, I had the wonderful fortune of picking up a beautiful lady one day.
-When I picked her up, I told her that I could only drive her to the end of the road, but in that 10 minute drive, I decided that I wanted to learn more about her.
-To cut a long story short, she went her way and I went mine - but we wrote letters to each other for about 6 months.
+When I picked her up, I told her that I could only drive her to the end of the road, but in that 10-minute drive, I decided that I wanted to learn more about her.
+To cut a long story short, she went her way and I went mine—but we wrote letters to each other for about 6 months.
 Eventually, she came back to Australia and we had a wonderful 55 years of married life together.
 She was my inspiration.
-Before meeting her I didn’t know what I wanted to do - but through a combination of gaining maturity and my wife’s gentle influence on shaping my values - I developed the drive to keep people healthy instead of waiting for them to get sick.
-This shaped my career thereafter - it influenced my decision to transition from general practice to a career in public health and preventive medicine.
+Before meeting her I didn’t know what I wanted to do—but through a combination of gaining maturity and my wife’s gentle influence on shaping my values—I developed the drive to keep people healthy instead of waiting for them to get sick.
+This shaped my career thereafter—it influenced my decision to transition from general practice to a career in public health and preventive medicine.

 This was also a time when the Royal College of General Practitioners was getting up and running in English speaking countries.
-Around then, I was in considerable demand by many university departments all around the world that wanted to get their hands on family physicians who had a the idea of trying to combine general practice and preventive medicine.
+Around then, I was in considerable demand by many university departments all around the world that wanted to get their hands on family physicians who had the idea of trying to combine general practice and preventive medicine.
 It was great.
 It was a bit of a pity that, in order to learn epidemiology and do research work, I had to give up my general practice.
-It really changed my career from general practice to public health.

 My career in public health really took off when I was given the opportunity to serve as one of the chief editors of a book entitled “Public Health and Preventive Medicine.”
-I have been mainly at the University of Ottawa since then.
+I have been mainly at the University of Ottawa since 1969.

 Can you briefly tell us about the book?